Les Menuires Ski Resort Rating

 Ski passes can be bought for just Les Menuires and St Martin de Belleville, covering 160km of pistes, or the entire Three Valleys ski area, which has a total of 600km of pistes.
 You can also buy one day extensions to the local pass so it covers the full 3 Valleys area.
 If

 For beginners the nursery slopes are free.
 There is also a special low cost beginners pass that covers just the green and blue runs close to the resort.

 Tel: + 33 4 79 00 62 75

 Les Menuires is an excellent place to learn how to ski both for children and for those who come later to the sport.
 What's more, there are four free lifts that access small beginners' areas so you can learn without expense.
 There's one in Bruyeres and Reberty, which is a magic carpet that moves inside a tunnel so is weather proof.
-The other two are located by the Stade lift and to the very north of the resort.
+The other two are located by the Stade lift.

 Les Menuires has large "smooth skiing" areas also, designed for beginners progressing from the nursery slopes to find their feet, although the areas are not always patrolled and thus the signs are often ignored by better skiers.
 Both are accessed by the Doron chair or Menuires Chairs.

 For beginners and improving novices, Les Menuires and St Martin de Belleville have 12 green and 44 blue runs to build confidence on.
 The La Violette green, accessed from the top of the Roc 1 gondola, is the definitive run for a beginner to have under their belt before they tackle their first blue.
 It really is perfect for giving beginners the idea of what it means to move around a mountain.